Geothermal Resource Permits

 The 2016 passage of the Geothermal Resources Development Act moved the resource development and regulation implementation for high temperature (>250 degrees F) geothermal wells from the New Mexico Oil Conservation Division to ECMD.
 ECMD manages for the development and permitting of high temperature geothermal wells and geothermal facilities.
 See links below for the final rules and the Division’s Application Form for permitted activities.

-To apply for a permit under 19-11-2 NMAC fill out the application form below and submit the form and all supporting information to ECMD up to 6 months before any planned applicable activities.
+To apply for a permit under 19-11-2 NMAC fill out the application form and submit the form and all supporting information to ECMD up to 6 months before any planned applicable activities.

 Geothermal Resources Development Rules: